Ahsanmirza001/mod-1-project-march/README.md

 To boldly go where no data scientist has gone before...
 ----

-*To learn how to work well together as part of a diverse (2-member) team
+*To learn how to work well together as part of a diverse (2-member) team:

-*To develop our E.Q.'s as well as our I.Q.'s
+* To develop our E.Q.'s as well as our I.Q.'s

-*To perform a cursory exploration of the data to determine areas for further analysis
+* To perform a cursory exploration of the data to determine areas for further analysis

-To communicate our findings to Satya Nadella in a clear, concise manner
+* To communicate our findings to Satya Nadella in a clear, concise manner